Set up locations and devices using the InStore device CLI

 Configuration components

-Most retail locations have the following devices:
+Most retail locations include the following device types:

 • Safe